sydney-australia-feature

 • Other Locations: None

 Recently renovated and redefined, The Mansion Melbourne is a long-standing staple in the coliving and coworking landscape of the city.
-Located close to Queen Victoria Market, Federation Square, and Chinatown, it’s the perfect destination for digital nomads.
+It sits close to Queen Victoria Market, Federation Square, and Chinatown, making it the perfect destination for remote workers who love sightseeing.

-Providing you with contemporary design and modern amenities, this hostel aims to encourage coworking in multiple communal spaces.
-Beyond that, the courtyard is the perfect breakaway from your work desk to socialize and pack in some epic party nights with like-minded travellers.
+Providing you with contemporary designs and modern amenities, this hostel aims to encourage coworking in multiple communal spaces.
+Beyond that, the courtyard is the perfect breakaway from your work desk to socialize and pack in some epic party nights with like-minded travelers.

 What we liked: The lavish elements at a very reasonable price and the vibrant and buzzing atmosphere.